 Where We Stayed: Airbnb, 'The Little Yellow House'

 Our trip to HCMC was a comedy of errors.
-After waking up with food poisoning (street squid, go figure), we barely made it to the airport in one piece.
+After waking up with food poisoning (the most likely suspect is the barbecued street squid we ate), we barely made it to the airport in one piece.
 At one point while I was waiting, after we miraculously made it through the security line and Jonah had run to the bathroom, I realized a moment too late I was sitting down next to a baby boy, sans diaper.
 Within a split-second, he managed to pee all over me, to the point where I had pee dripping from the tip of my nose, and all over my jacket sleeve (he was a very well-hydrated baby).
 By the time Jonah came out of the bathroom, I had mostly cleaned myself up but was only able to get out "He peed on me!" before breaking down into tears.
 Luckily, I was able to clarify "he" was an infant, as Jonah looked around for the perpetrator, and within minutes we were laughing again, and beyond relieved to arrive at our next location.

 As our splurge of the trip, we treated ourselves to two nights at a beautiful resort (but still incredibly affordable, compared to what a similar place would cost in the States), An Lam Retreat.
 A 30-minute boat trip from HCMC down the Saigon river, it felt like a secluded secret from the massive city and was a welcome respite near the end of our fast-paced trip.